liammcluckie/Low-Tide-Surf-Club/README.md

 - This site will be structured using lots of imagery and short informative paragraphs.

-- The layout will mainly be in thirds or in half on larger screen sizes to not overload the user visually and to keep the functionality at optimum.
+- The layout will mainly be in thirds or in half on smaller screen sizes to not overload the user visually and to keep the functionality at optimum.

-- In order to direct the user to the most important areas of the website buttons and imagery for these will be contained with the hero image that will be seen first.
+- In order to direct the user to the most important areas of the website,buttons and imagery for these will be contained with the hero image that will be seen first.

 - To ensure the users experience when completing the form for ordering is smooth, this page will contain